Malnutrition and Dehydration in Assisted Living Facilities Our Atlanta Nursing Home Abuse Attorneys Can Help

 Malnutrition and Dehydration Elder Abuse Statistics and Symptoms

-Malnutrition and dehydration in the elderly population is often misdiagnosed and underreported; it is estimated that between 5 and 10 percent of nursing home residents are malnourished.
+Malnutrition and dehydration in the elderly population is often misdiagnosed and underreported; it is estimated that between five and ten percent of nursing home residents are malnourished.
 This number is much greater in long-term care facilities for ill patients.
-Early warning signs and symptoms of malnutrition and dehydration include fever, irritability, confusion, dizziness, constipation, low urine output, sunken eyes, weight loss, swollen gums and tooth decay.
+Early warning signs and symptoms of malnutrition and dehydration include fever, irritability, confusion, dizziness, constipation, low urine output, sunken eyes, weight loss, swollen gums, and tooth decay.

 - Muscle weakness leading to falls